Salesforce Effectiveness: How to unlock your full growth potential

-If there's one thing that is true for modern-day sales, it's that the landscape is constantly changing and evolving.
+If there's one thing that is true for modern-day sales, the landscape is constantly changing and evolving.
 Intensified competition has led to more demanding customers and pressure on prices.
 Therefore, to survive and thrive, sales teams need to approach customer acquisition and retention with a higher degree of sophistication to match this dynamic environment.
 With this, you can reduce the risk of being behind the curve and getting outmanoeuvred by your competitors.

 This article outlines the definition of salesforce effectiveness, its value, and the necessity of growing your company's sales potential.